aither64/haveclip-core/README.md

 HaveClip is multiplatform.
 Copy something in one OS, paste in another.
 Supports Windows, Linux, Mac OS X and Sailfish OS.

-It is not possible to copy files over network with HaveClip.

 Requirements
 ------------
  - Qt at least 4.7.
 It might work with older versions, but it's not tested.